 Ex Smokers Prefer Fruity E-Liquids Says Doctor's FDA Survey

-The data from nearly 70,000 Americans who vape or have tried vaping, and took part in the US Flavors Survey initiated by Dr Konstantinos Farsalinos and a team of colleagues has now been submitted to the US Food and Drug Administration.
+The data from nearly 70,000 Americans who vape or have tried vaping, and took part in the US Flavours Survey initiated by Dr Konstantinos Farsalinos and a team of colleagues has now been submitted to the US Food and Drug Administration.

-The government department asked for feedback in response to its Advanced Notice Of Proposed Rulemaking on vape (and other “tobacco product”) flavors earlier this year and Dr Farsalinos, a research fellow and cardiologist who has published over 50 studies and articles on smoking, tobacco harm and e-cigarettes, believed it was vital someone gathered data direct from vapers across America to help shape new government policy.
+The government department asked for feedback in response to its Advanced Notice Of Proposed Rulemaking on vape (and other “tobacco product”) flavours earlier this year and Dr Farsalinos, a research fellow and cardiologist who has published over 50 studies and articles on smoking, tobacco harm and e-cigarettes, believed it was vital someone gathered data direct from vapers across America to help shape new government policy.

 Lead author Dr Farsalinos says the research team, which includes two of his colleagues from the University of Patras in Greece and Dr. Christopher Russell from the Centre for Substance Use Research in the UK, will also publish an analysis of the data in an academic journal.

 The study and questionnaire was designed by Dr Farsalinos and Dr Russell and the sample consisted of individuals aged 18 and older living in the US who have ever used an e-cigarette (even a single puff).
 They were invited to complete an online questionnaire that was available through FDA 21 CFR Part 11 compliant software.

 To eliminate duplicate and ineligible entries, the researchers allowed only one submission from each unique American IP address.